Muʻa (Tongatapu): Geography

 Muʻa is situated along the eastern side of the lagoon of Tongatapu.
 Except for a 50 to 200 m zone along the shore which was once mangrove-ridden swamplands, now largely landfilled with stones, the remainder of the settlement is on high-lying red volcanic soil of high fertility.
 Muʻa is flanked along the east by high terrain atop of which the village of Lapaha is situated, while immediately bordering the south of Muʻa is the much larger town of Tatakamotonga.
 Adjacent to the north, but not considered part of Muʻa, is the village of Talasiu.

 Demography

 According to the 1996 census there were 3,900 people living Muʻa, a number expected to rise to 4,900 if confirmed by the November 2006 census.

-Most people of Lapaha are Catholic, while Tatakamotonga is largely Wesleyan, although both see an increasing number of Mormons.
+Most people of Lapaha are Catholic, while Tatakamotonga is largely Wesleyan, although both see an increasing number of members of The Church of Jesus Christ of Latter-day Saints.
 This has a historical reason: the last Tuʻi Tonga was Roman Catholic and lived in Lapaha.

 Tatakamotonga has a government primary school in the northwestern part of the village and a high school run by the Wesleyan church (Tapunisiliva, eastern branch of Tupou high school) in the northeast.
 Lapaha has a government primary school and a high school run by the Roman Catholic Church (Takuilau) at the eastern end of the village.